qwerty12/X250-Hackintosh/README.md

 I'll mention this now in the hopes it will be remembered when the time comes: If you do manage to boot into macOS, **DO NOT SIGN INTO ICLOUD**.
 The config.plist provided here does not have a Mac serial number etc. Should you try to use iMessage etc. without a proper SMBIOS definition, your account may be barred from signing in on a non-iOS device and you'll need to ring up Apple support.

-I won't rehash how to create a USB stick with Clover and the Mojave installer on it - RehabMan's comprehensive [guide](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/) covers everything. dosdude1's patcher can download Mojave from the App Store on a Mac already running Mojave.
+I won't rehash how to create a USB stick with Clover and the Mojave installer on it; RehabMan's comprehensive [guide](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/) covers everything. dosdude1's patcher can download Mojave from the App Store on a Mac already running Mojave.
-Install the mentioned `mount_efi` script in that thread at the first available opportunity.
-This writeup assumes you have your EFI partition already mounted when necessary.
+Make sure to install the mentioned `mount_efi` script mentioned in that thread at the first available opportunity.
+This writeup does make assumption you have your EFI partition already mounted when necessary.

 There are tools and guides out there for Windows allowing the creation of an Apple recovery USB, from which you can install macOS proper.
 I did not test this method.

-However, contrary to the guide, you should use a newer Clover version (not RehabMan's Clover), the config.plist from this repository, the recommended kexts and UEFI drivers.
+However, contrary to the guide, you should use a newer Clover version (not RehabMan's Clover), the config.plist from this repository, and the recommended kexts and UEFI drivers mentioned in this writeup.
 As RehabMan's guide explains, you'll need to install Clover again after managing to boot into an installed macOS copy on your disk drive using your Clover USB.
 The config.plist, kexts etc. needed will still be the same.

 #### Clover configuration